 The Library’s extensive World War I collection is a great resource for historians, students, genealogists, returned soldiers and academics.

 CEW Bean’s pre-eminent work Official history of Australia in the war of 1914–1918 is complemented by the official war histories of other nations.
 Our collection includes modern and classic analyses of historic battles, as well as enlistment, embarkation, casualty and cemetery records.
+We have descriptions of campaign and service medals, and lists of people who received citations, honours and awards.
+Find these resources by searching our catalogue by topic, or visit our research guide to discover key sources of information about Australians in the war.

 We also have rare Australian and overseas war magazines that are full of interesting photographs, military and weapon reports, dispatches, cartoons, letters and poetry.
 Our unique collection of European war pamphlets is worth checking too.